wcelery/event-calendar/README.md

 # Event Calendar

-Small app that make use of localStorage to save events.
+Small app that makes use of localStorage to save events.
 Main goal is to learn SASS

 ## Made with